Skip to main content

 "The right foundation," Tarrell said, "is the one your team will actually use and build on."

 That sounds obvious.
-Most organizations discover, usually at the worst possible moment, that their foundation is something they inherited and never examined.
+Most organizations discover, usually at the worst possible moment, that their foundation is inherited, rather than owned, and they haven't looked at it clearly enough to know whether it's still working.

 What’s Next?